cameraui/docs/detection/motion.md

 If a camera is too sensitive (a busy road, a swaying tree), limit where motion counts with [zones](/cameras/zones-and-masks).

-A camera's on-screen timestamp can trigger motion too, mostly at night and at higher motion resolutions, because the changing digits look like movement.
-If you get motion events with nothing in frame, draw a motion zone that leaves out the timestamp corner.
+A camera's on-screen timestamp can trigger motion too, mostly at night and at higher motion resolutions.
+Motion events with nothing in frame are the sign: draw a motion zone that leaves out the timestamp corner.

 ## The cascade